shapeblue/hackerbook/cloudstack/1-user.md

 Next, follow the following blog to install CloudStack with KVM in the VM: https://rohityadav.cloud/blog/cloudstack-kvm/

-## Deploying an Advanced Zone
+## Deploying an Environment

-add steps etc. here
+TODO: add steps to deploy env etc. here

+## Using CloudStack IaaS

+TODO: bootcamp stuff in summary

+**Recommended Exercise**: CloudStack [Automation](hack/automation.md) using CloudMonkey and Ansible.